How to quantify direct correlations between variables

 Strategy (c) therefore matches CMI (which is zero in this case) and is the most conservative in that it does not manufacture any direct correlation from the missing cells.
 In this paper, unless stated otherwise, we use strategy (b), which adds the minimum amount of prior information consistent with the marginal of $Y$.

-The definitions of PMI and ICMI also rely on reconstructed probability distribution that may have similar singularity problems, we can use the same three strategies to calculate PMI and ICMI for sparse data.
+The definitions of PMI, ICMI and their regularized versions also rely on reconstructed probability distributions that may have similar singularity problems, we can use the same three strategies to calculate PMI, ICMI and the corresponding regularized measures for sparse data.
 However, CMI is always well defined, it never has such singularity problems even for sparse data.
 The direct correlation between X and Y (in either model A or model B) in Fig. \ref{fig_twononseparablemodels} is $0$ in terms of CMI; and is also $0$ in terms of PMI and ICMI and measures from do-calculus if we take singularity strategy (c), but nonzero if we take singularity strategy (a) or (b) for sparse data.
 From this we know that strategy (c) for sparse data is very strict and tends not to add any possible direct correlation in reconstructing a complete probability distribution from an incomplete one.

 It is not possible to consider all the measures, instead in the rest of the paper, we shall focus on the normalized or regularized measures of direct correlation.